-Wash the grill pan and trivet washed in hot soapy water.
-Alternatively, wash the grill pan in a dishwasher.
+Wash the grill pan and trivet in hot soapy water.

 After grilling meats or any foods that soil, leave to soak for a few minutes in the sink immediately after use.
 Stubborn particles may be removed from the grid by using a nylon brush.